Mykonos Vioma: What to expect, how to visit and other hidden gems nearby

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

 The Greek island of Mykonos may be best known as a picturesque cruise ship, upmarket shopping and beach party destination.
-But what many don’t realize: there is also a quieter, less crowded side to the island.
-All you have to do is hop on one of the public buses that connect Chora with the villages across the island or hire a car for the day and drive yourself around.
-If you’re a foodie, make sure you stop by Mykonos Vioma [Official website, Google Maps location], an organic farm and vineyard near the village of Ano Mera.
-You won’t regret it.
+But what many don’t realise: there is also a quieter, less crowded side to the island.
+All you have to do is hop on one of the public buses that connect Mykonos Town (also called Chora) with the villages across the island, or hire a car for the day and drive yourself around.
+If you’re a foodie, make sure to stop by Mykonos Vioma [Google Maps location], an organic farm and vineyard near the village of Ano Mera.
+We tell you all about it here.

 windmill and cruise ship mykonos chora